 In the era since the industrial revolution, the desire for cool relief from the heat of summer first took the form of a bold enterprise to transport lake ice wide distances.
 This story of entrepreneurial triumph is briefly told by Bryson (2010, pp. 71-75) and at greater length by Weightman 2003.
 In an example of the leapfrog competition of creative destruction, the successful innovation of distantly transported lake ice was itself creatively destroyed by the even greater related innovations of refrigeration and air conditioning.

-In the two centuries, several inventors and innovators worked on developing an effective and efficient air conditioner, including John Gorrie, Nikola Tesla28, Willis Carrier and Thomas Midgley.
+In the two centuries, several inventors and innovators worked on developing an effective and efficient air conditioner, including John Gorrie, Nikola Tesla29, Willis Carrier and Thomas Midgley.
 Gorrie's story is a sad one.
 He received a patent for his version of the air conditioner, but failed to raise sufficient funds to develop it, and died a poor and broken man (Burke 1978, p.
 241).

 Carrier made the large-scale air conditioner, for comfort in theaters, stores, museums and office buildings, a practical and affordable product.
-Some of his major contributions increased users' control of the temperature for maximum comfort and control (Heppenheimer 2005).
+Carrier found a new way to dehumidify air, which he patented and continued to perfect, to great success (Johnson 2010, p.
+215).
+In summarizing Carrier's achievement, Steven Johnson says that "Carrier's narrative fits the classic mold of the genius entrepreneur" (Johnson 2010, p.
+216).
+Carrier's major contribution was to increase users' control of the temperature for maximum comfort (Heppenheimer 2005).30